Orlando Hit and Run Attorney

 - Description and number of any passengers in the vehicle

-- Direction in which the vehicle was traveling
+- Location and Direction in which the vehicle was traveling

 It’s important that you don’t pursue the fleeing driver, as it’s both illegal and unsafe to flee the scene of an accident that you were involved in.
 If you can do so safely, pull over.
 If you, your passengers, or anyone involved is injured, call 911 and seek medical attention immediately.